 4) Make Friends You Can Take Home

-Finally, a March for Life is the perfect space to meet like minded people.
+Finally, a National Pro-Life March is the perfect space to meet like minded people.
 My favorite part of the day was hearing stories from the women who marched alongside me.
 I was struck by their raw honesty and feminine solidarity.
 The question “What brought you here?” yields surprising results.
 I watched women who had met only minutes ago shared personal stories of miscarriages and childhood abuse when describing how protecting unborn lives became important to them.
 I made a friend who taught me how to shout messages of love in response to the hissers and booers we passed in the streets.
 And these are women I get to see again.

 But until then, I have work to do at home.